pedro-pn/monitoring/readme.md

 # MONITORING
 *A simple web service monitoring application*
 # Description
 This project is a web monitoring program written in C to get status from three protocols: PING, HTTP and DNS.
-The information acquired is stored in monitoring.log file inside the programs folder and a simplify version is printed in the terminal.
+The information acquired is stored in `monitoring.log` file inside the program folder and a simplify version is printed in the terminal.

 # Usage
 ### Requirements

-Monitoring requires a gcc compiler, standard C libraries and it runs only in linux system (only ubuntu was tested).
+Monitoring requires a gcc compiler, standard C libraries and it runs only in Linux system (only Ubuntu was tested).

 ### Install